 For a student using medical cannabis: The parent/guardian is responsible for providing the school with copies of the valid registry identification cards issued to their child and the child's designated caregiver as required by the III.
 Department of Public Health.
 The student's parent/guardian must also ask the student's health care provider to complete a School Medication Authorization Form - Medical Cannabis.
 The designated caregiver shall be allowed to administer a medical cannabis infused product to the student on the premises of the child's school or on the child's school bus.
-The product must be immediately removed from school premises or the school bus after administration.
-State law does not require school personnel to administer medical cannabis to students.
+The product must be immediately removed from school personnel to administer medical cannabis to students.